 How We Work

-As the only national philanthropic initiative focused solely on coal community transition, JTF is uniquely positioned to serve as a “hub” to build, connect, and sustain the transition movement.
+As the only national philanthropic initiative focused solely on coal community transition, the Just Transition Fund is uniquely positioned to serve as a hub to build, connect, and sustain the transition movement.

 Our grants support effective projects, policies, and programs that:

 We work to boost investment and support for resilient economic development strategies that yield the greatest impact on building community wealth.
 We help support the development of sustainable, low-carbon solutions and establish economic development links between rural areas and the nearest metro centers.